Deutsche Bank lifts eBay Inc. [EBAY] price estimate. Who else is bullish?

 Sponsored

-GLIDE and eBay are pleased to present the grand finale of the Power of One Charity Auction Lunch with Warren Buffett.
-Bidding will open on Sunday, June 12 at 7:30pm PST.
-After a two-year pandemic hiatus, this one-of-a-kind event is back in 2022, with the winning bidder having an opportunity to not only make history, but to spend an unforgettable afternoon with American legend Warren Buffett and build on GLIDE’s enduring legacy of impact.
+Small business owners are eligible for a $10,000 investment as part of eBay’s multi-year initiative. .

-It opened the trading session at $53.59, the shares rose to $53.96 and dropped to $52.48, the range by which the price of stock traded the whole day.
-The daily chart for EBAY points out that the company has recorded -34.09% loss over the past six months.
-However, it is still -7.21% lower than its most recent low trading price.
+eBay Inc. represents 607.00 million in outstanding shares, while the company has a total market value of $31.41 billion with the latest information.
+EBAY stock price has been found in the range of $53.02 to $54.25.

-If we look at the average trading volume of 7.02M shares, EBAY reached to a volume of 4948702 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+If compared to the average trading volume of 6.99M shares, EBAY reached a trading volume of 8058115 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 Here is what top equities market gurus are saying about eBay Inc. [EBAY]: